fmillion-mnsu/cis350-m25/I_ASSIGN3.md

 | Provided practical guidance for users who are victims of the breach scenario | 15 | Variable point loss if significant or important details are missing. |
 | Provided information on mitigation of negative effects from the attack for both the user (e.g. offers of discounted monitoring) and the organization (e.g. resetting accounts with stolen passwords) | 15 | Variable point loss if poor/incorrect advice given or advice is missing. |
 | Document uploaded in correct format (Word or PDF) | 5 | Loss of points if document is not in PDF or Word format. **More or all points may be lost if I can't convert your submission into a readable format!** |

-Late submissions will receive a total loss of percentage of earned points based on the syllabus's Late Work policy. **Submissions 3 days late or later will receive 0 points.**